WebexSamples/webex-contact-center-api-samples/widget-sample-101/README.md

 - **Step 3:**
   - The CAD variables used in this demo are specific to a tenant.
 You will have to modify the **_widget-store-sample.js_** file to reflect your custom variables.
-  - To learn more about CAD variables please refer to the links below
+  - To learn more about CAD variables please refer to the links below.

 ## Useful Links